What is Cash Flow from Financing Activities?

 It is of the view for many investors that cash at the end of the king.

-If a company has surplus cash, then it can be assumed that the company is operating in the so-called safe zone.
-If a company is consistently generating more cash than the cash used, it will come out in the form of dividend payments, share buybacks, reduction in debt, or case of acquisition to grow the company inorganically.
+If a company has surplus cash, it can be assumed that it operates in the so-called safe zone.
+Suppose a company is consistently generating more cash than the cash used.
+In that case, it will come out in the form of dividend payments, share buybacks, reduction in debt, or case of acquisitions to grow the company inorganically.
 All of these are perceived as good points to create good stockholder value.

 How to Calculate Cash flow from Financing Activities?

-Let’s assume that Mr. X starts a new business and has planned that at the end of the month, he will prepare his financial statements like income statement, balance sheet, and cash-flow statement.
+Let’s assume that Mr. X has started a new business and has planned that he will prepare his financial statements like income statement, balance sheet, and cash-flow statement at the end of the month.

-1st month: There was no revenue in the first month and no such operating expense; hence income statement will result in net income to be zero.
-In cash flow from financing activities, the cash would increase by $2000, as that is Mr. X’s investment in the business.
+1st month: There was no revenue in the first month and no such operating expense; hence, the income statement will result in zero net income.
+In cash flow from financing activities, the cash would increase by $2000, as that is Mr. X's investment in the business.

 Cash from Financing activities (end of the first month) | |